rohannhere/Jenkins-CI-CD-Test/README.md

 #### Two Linux servers were provisioned and configured according to the requirements:

-Jenkins Server: Installed Java, Jenkins, and required plugins (Git, Pipeline, SSH Agent).
+##### Jenkins Server: Installed Java, Jenkins, and required plugins (Git, Pipeline, SSH Agent).
 Configured SSH credentials to communicate with the target server securely.

-Target Server: Installed Nginx, opened port 80, and ensured the webserver was running and accessible.
+##### Target Server: Installed Nginx, opened port 80, and ensured the webserver was running and accessible.

-SSSSSSSSSSSSSSSSSSSSSSSS

 ---